XanderAP25/Study-Site/training_and_fine_tuning_an_llm.md

 title: Training and Fine-Tuning an LLM
 ---

-## Training and Fine-Tuning an LLM
+## Section Three: Training and Fine-Tuning an LLM

 We briefly covered how models are trained in the first section, but let's recap.
 During training, models process massive sequences of text, analyzing how words relate to one another within a given context.
 By identifying these relationships, the model learns to predict and generate coherent text based on patterns in its training data.
 These pre-trained LLMs are what most people will be working with when setting up their own specialized LLM, largely due to the fact that not everyone has the ability to dedicate unfathomable amounts of energy towards the LLM of their dreams.
 This is where In-Context Learning and fine-tuning come into play.